sustrik/libdill/man/go.md

 # RETURN VALUE

-Returns a coroutine handle.
+Returns a handle to a coroutine _bundle_ containing a single coroutine.
 In the case of an error, it returns -1 and sets _errno_ to one of the values below.

 # ERRORS